BenjaminLarger/minishell/TO_DO.md

 3)
 ctr-c in here file after a few repetition crashes

-4)
-ctr-c after executing "cat" without argument twice does not wait for input.

 5)
 ctr-d after executing "cat" without argument should display a new prompt